microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Variables.md

 An object representing the current rule during execution.

-The following section properties are available for public read access:
+The following properties are available for read access:

 - `RuleName` - The name of the rule.
 - `RuleId` - A unique identifier for the rule.